 Where to Sell Your Clutter

-As I have mentioned above, there are many websites/apps that have a very huge following for second-hand items.
+As I have mentioned above, there are many websites/apps that have a huge following for second-hand items.

-If you live in a community with a relatively huge population such as condominiums or gated subdivisions, then you can also sell your clutters at your garage/house/condo unit.
+If you live in a community with a relatively huge population such as condominiums or gated subdivisions, then you can also sell your clutters in your garage/house/condo unit.

 Sometimes, especially during holidays, various subdivisions and other gated communities and churches organize their own community bazaars.

 Rinse and Repeat